maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 * Separate properties are established, i.e. the answer is a cubic, has the right end point values and correct derivatives at the end points.
 * Plots are incorporated, including a plot of a student's incorrect answer.

+### `odd-even.xml` ###

+In this question a student is asked to give examples of odd and even functions.

+* There are four separate parts.
+Separate properties are established by each.
+* For two of the parts there are non-unique correct answers.
+* Feedback based on calculations of students' answers is included.

 # Other sources of questions #

 If you have materials you would like to release, please add the details here.